07.27.2013 | By Jack Rico |

 Genre: Thriller, War

-Plot: During World War 2, an undercover British soldier tries get word to the Allies that the Germans have tons of supplies buried in 5 excavations across Egypt.
+Plot: During World War II, an undercover British soldier tries to warn the Allies that German forces have hidden massive supplies across five desert excavations in Egypt.

 Directed by: J. Lee Thompson